 | 2022 | $9,000 |

-Unemployment tax rates were announced in January 2026, and they differed slightly from the previous years.
+State Unemployment Tax Act (SUTA) rates in Texas were announced in January 2026 and changed slightly compared to previous years.

 | Year | Texas SUTA Rates |